Lecture Notes in Cosmology: The universe in expansion

 {\rightskip = 3truepc\leftskip = 3truepc {\it oras ubicumque locaris extremas, quaeram: quid telo denique fiet?\\ (wherever you shall set the boundaries, I will ask: what will then happen to the arrow?)} 0.10 in \centerline{\it ---Lucretius, De Rerum Natura} 0.20 in}

-We introduce in this Chapter the geometric basis of cosmology and the expansion of the universe.
-A part from the technical treatment, historical, theological and mythological introductions to cosmology can be found in \cite{Ryden:2003yy} and \cite{bonometto2008cosmologia}.
+We introduce in this chapter the geometric basis of cosmology and the expansion of the universe.
+Apart from the technical treatment, historical, theological, and mythological introductions to cosmology can be found in \cite{Ryden:2003yy} and \cite{bonometto2008cosmologia}.
+A basic knowledge of General Relativity is welcome.